 Her Passion for Cooking

-- Featured on the nationally syndicated Michael Baisden show as a nutritional/recipe discussion guest.
+Featured on the then nationally syndicated Michael Baisden show as a nutritional/recipe discussion guest.
 (2006)

-- Recognized by Mad Ministries for my Juice and 7-Steps to Wellness classes I taught on their “Women healing at Sea” cruise to the Bahamas.
+Recognized by Mad Ministries for her Juicing and 7-Steps to Wellness classes she taught on their “Women healing at Sea” cruise to the Bahamas.
 (2005)

-- Recognized by Atlanta public school, Dunbar, for the cooking program she created called ‘Project Healthy Parent’ (2003)
+Recognized by Atlanta Public Schools, Dunbar Elementary, for the cooking program she created called ‘Project Healthy Parent’ (2003)